There are a lot of people who may read this article without having a clue what actually an INFJ is, let alone an INFJ “door slam.”

 However, INFJs, as well as those who have been involved in relationships with them, will understand what this is.

 INFJ is a personality type which is characterized by the Myers Briggs Personality archetypes.
 They are believed to make up approximately 1% of the population.
-The initials actually stand for the following: introverted, intuitive, feeling and judgment.
+The initials actually stand for the following: introverted, intuitive, feeling and judgment our thoughts.

 Out of all the traits of INFJ, the “door slam” may be the most infamous one.
 The reason for this is not because of the actual hypothetical door slamming.
 But this is because of what actually takes place up until the firmly shut.